Jad-Moawad/Labour-Market-Prospects-of-Young-Adults-in-Europe/README.md

 Analyses use the EU-SILC data and ESS data.

-Request access to the EU-SILC data: https://ec.europa.eu/eurostat/web/microdata/european-union-statistics-on-income-and-living-conditions
+Request access to the EU-SILC data from this link: https://ec.europa.eu/eurostat/web/microdata/european-union-statistics-on-income-and-living-conditions.

-The ESS data is collected through the cumulative data wizard page: https://www.europeansocialsurvey.org/downloadwizard/
+The ESS data can be collected through the cumulative data wizard page here: https://www.europeansocialsurvey.org/downloadwizard/.

 # Software